syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ### Tab Selection event

 The TabControl notifies that the selected tabitem is changed by user through the [SelectedChangedEvent](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~SelectedItemChangedEvent_EV.html) event.
-You can use the `OldSelectedItem` and `NewSelectedItem` properties to get the old and new selected tabitems in the `SelectedItemChangedEvent` event.
+You can use the `OldSelectedItem` and `NewSelectedItem` properties to get the old and new selected tabitem in the `SelectedItemChangedEvent` event.

 {% tabs %}